nullonerror/nullonerror.org/_posts/2022-07-30-go-restful-api-the-right-way.md

 ### Intro

-I am starting to study and work with Go; I have a good background in Python for the web.
+I have started to study and work with Go; I have a good background in Python for the web.
 I am enjoying golang, and when I am learning about something new, I like to put my hands on it.

 In the last few days, in my free time, I started to create a REST API applying the best practices that I have learned in the last years